FuchenUSTC/AherNet/README.md

 All the training/validation features and related information files of the dataset are not included in the repository since they are too large, which will be released on google drive or Baidu Yun in the future.

 The file `k600_val_annotation.txt` contains the mannul temporal annotations of 6,459 videos in the validation set of Kinetics-600.

-You could run the code with the debug model in Visual Studio Code and check how the optimization process of whole AherNet run.

 ### Training of AherNet